Skip to main content

 Light and Space – outdoor

 Following Light and Humans you will take the course Light and Space – outdoor.
 The course focuses on the relationship between light and outdoor environments, especially urban contexts and its physical and cultural characteristics.
 The course will expand your knowledge of the methodology and tools of the outdoor lighting processes, concepts and vocabulary.
-The design tasks concludes with full-scale hands on lighting installations, preparing you to deal with challenges such as ecological impact, social interactions and urban identity.
+The design tasks concludes with full-scale hands on lighting installations, preparing you to deal with challenges such as ecological impact, social interactions and integration within a specific urban identity.

 Light and Science